rangareddy/ranga_spark_experiments/spark_hbase_shc_cdh_integration/README.md

-# CDH Spark HBase Integration using Spark Hortonworks Connector (SHC)
+# CDH Spark HBase Integration using SHC

 ## Create and Insert the data to `employee` table in HBase